Full counting statistics in the sine-Gordon model: Introduction

 In this work, we explore fluctuations in the sine--Gordon field theory via the full distribution functions of space-time integrals of conserved quantities and their currents.
 The integrable sine--Gordon model has a wide range of applications as the low-energy effective description of a broad spectrum of gapped one-dimensional systems \cite{Giamarchi:743140,Essler2005} such as carbon nanotubes, quasi-1D antiferromagnets \cite{Zvyagin2004} or organic conductors \cite{Controzzi2001}, trapped ultra-cold atoms \cite{Gritsev2007,Cirac2010,Haller2010,Wybo2023}, coupled spin chains \cite{Wybo2022} and quantum circuits \cite{Roy2021}.
 Importantly, the model can be realised in tunnel-coupled quasi-1D condensates of ultracold atoms \cite{Schweigler2017,Zache2020,2024PhRvB.109c5118B}, where the phase fluctuations can be studied via matter-wave interferometry, which is the main motivation for our work.

 The transport of energy, momentum, and topological charge is ballistic, as signalled by the non-zero Drude weights \cite{2023PhRvB.108x1105N,2024ScPP...16..145N}.
-Our strategy is to apply the BFT theory, exploiting the recently obtained thermodynamic and hydrodynamic description of the sine--Gordon model for generic couplings \cite{2023PhRvB.108x1105N,2024ScPP...16..145N} to provide a comprehensive study of the fluctuations of various conserved quantities and their currents.
+Our strategy is to apply the BFT theory, taking advantage of the recently obtained thermodynamic and hydrodynamic description\footnote{There is an alternative description of the equilibrium thermodynamics of the model in terms of a nonlinear integral equations \cite{1987NuPhB.290..363D, 1995NuPhB.438..413D,Hegedus2025,Hegedus2026}, however, it is not known how to formulate hydrodynamics in this framework.} of the sine--Gordon model for generic couplings \cite{2023PhRvB.108x1105N,2024ScPP...16..145N} to provide a comprehensive study of the fluctuations of various conserved quantities and their currents.
 Our work continues and extends the analysis of Ref. \cite{DelVecchio2023} carried out in the weak-coupling semiclassical regime of the theory based on the hydrodynamic description of the classical sine--Gordon model \cite{koch2023exact}.
 One of the main results of our work is that, similarly to its Drude weight, the topological charge's cumulants depend in a very irregular, fractal-like manner on the coupling strength of the model.

 The paper is organised as follows.
 Section \ref{sec:sG_TBA} provides an overview of the key features of the sine--Gordon model and summarises the thermodynamic Bethe Ansatz description of the theory, which provides the numerical framework for our investigations.
 Section \ref{sec:FCS} introduces the primary object of our study, the full counting statistics, and presents the TBA expressions for its evaluation.
 We present and discuss our results for the cumulants and the full counting statistics in section \ref{sec:results}.
 Additional plots illustrating the behaviour of quantities that receive less detailed discussion in the main text, together with supplementary derivations, are provided in the appendix.